 The article also focuses on the importance of school camps as an educational and developmental experience for Victorian students, many of whom missed out on camps during the Covid lockdowns, and now may miss out again.

 The value of school camps has been strongly supported by parents in our online survey on this issue, which has been running since last year.
 Many parents commented on how school camps have helped their children develop confidence and independence, and exposed them to challenges and experiences that parents aren’t able to provide.
 For more details on what parents have said so far, see below.
-The survey is still open if you’d like to add your views.

 School camps under threat – your view